CS2103AUG2016-W14-C4/main/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.taskitty.commons` package.

 ## Implementation